Cooperative Evolutionary Pressure and Diminishing Returns Might Explain the Fermi Paradox: On What Super-AIs Are Like: Morality

 \subsection{Introduction: Morality as Evolutionary Solutions to Problems of Cooperation}

-According to the evolutionary approach to morality (see e.g.\ \cite{fit22,andre11,mann19,boehm12,krebs11,cosm18,toma18,baum13,and22,baum16}), morality evolves as solutions to problems of cooperation:\footnote{There could possibly also be other types of morality.
+According to the evolutionary approach to morality (see e.g.\ \cite{fit22, andre11, mann19, boehm12, krebs11, cosm18, toma18, baum13, and22, baum16}), morality evolves as solutions to problems of cooperation:\footnote{There could possibly also be other types of morality.
 For example, it is possible that feelings of disgust to avoid pathogens, or related phenomena, could be adaptive, and count as morals not directly tied to cooperation.
+Cf.\ \cite{fito22,fito23,oaten09disgust}.

+We are interested in all actions that are relevant, specifically to the Fermi paradox.
+We don't have to restrict ourselves to morality.
+Still, we contend that it is sufficient to focus on morality as solutions to problems of cooperation. \nopagebreak[4]

-Cf.\ \cite{fito22,fito23,oaten09disgust}.} There is no good or bad \emph{a priori}.
+Note too that morality as solutions to problems of cooperation does not comprice of one system, but of many, at least for life on Earth.} There is no good or bad \emph{a priori}.
 Instead, let $E$ be some entity: a biological being, a society, or an AI.
 Let $r$ and $c$ be changes to $E$, and let $E_r$ and $E_c$ be the results, where $r$ made $E$ more recalcitrant and callous, while $c$ made $E$ more cooperative and considerate.
 For example, in the case where $E$ is biological, $r$ and $c$ can be mutations.
 Then recalcitrance and callousness are more pervasive in $E_r$, while cooperation and considerateness are less prevailing; cooperation and considerateness are more prevalent in $E_c$, while recalcitrance and callousness are less popular.